craftcms/rector/README.md

 This package provides [Rector](https://github.com/rectorphp/rector) rules for updating plugins and modules to Craft 4.

-First, ensure you are running Craft 3.7.35 or later.
+First, ensure Craft 3.7.35 or later is Composer-installed.
 (Prior versions of Craft weren’t compatible with Rector.)

 ```sh
 composer update craftcms/cms